Ivana505/funky-keyboard/README.md

 ## Audio Used

- - I have recorder audio on [Apronus.com Website](https://www.apronus.com/music/flashpiano.htm) which gives option to record your own songs played.
+ - I have recorded audio on [Apronus.com Website](https://www.apronus.com/music/flashpiano.htm) which gives option to record your own songs played.

 ## Wireframes
 All wireframes are created with [Balsamiq](https://balsamiq.com/) during the Scope Plane part of the design and planning process for this project.